CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 Kinoptic Studio can be independently used from the Panoptic Studio.

-See our [tutorial page](http://domedb.perception.cs.cmu.edu/tutorials/cvpr17/index.html) for more details about calibration and synchronization.
+See our [PtCloudDB document](http://domedb.perception.cs.cmu.edu/ptclouddb.html) for more details

 ## Quick start guide
 Follow these steps to set up a simple example: